-The three substantiated records provide a minimum annual rate of serious injury and mortality of 0.6 fin whales from fishery interactions.
+No confirmed fishery-related mortality or serious injury of fin whales was reported in the NMFS Sea Sampling bycatch database.
+A review of the records of stranded, floating or injured fin whales for the period 1999 through 2003 on file at NMFS found two records with substantial evidence of fishery interactions causing mortality (Table 1), which results in an annual rate of serious injury and mortality of 0.4 fin whales from fishery interactions.
 While these records are not statistically quantifiable in the same way as the observed fishery records, they give a minimum estimate of the frequency of entanglements for this species.
-In addition to the records above, there are eight records within the period that lacked substantial evidence of the severity of the entanglement for a serious injury determination, or that did not provide the detail necessary to determine if an entanglement had been a contributing factor in the mortality.
+In addition to the records above, there are were 5 records of entanglement within the period that either lacked substantial evidence for a serious injury determination, or that did not provide the detail necessary to determine if an entanglement had been a contributing factor in the mortality.